duncanhawthorne/infinitordle/README.md

 Features
 -----------
-* Sign in with your Google account to sve your progress and play across devices.
+* Sign in with your Google account to save your progress and play across devices.